jenkinsci/ansicolor-plugin/README.md

 ## In a traditional job

-Traditional, Jenkins UI defined jobs can also take advantage of `ansicolor` by enabling under "Build Environment" settings.
+Traditional, Jenkins UI defined jobs, can also take advantage of `ansicolor` by enabling it under "Build Environment" settings.

 ![enable](images/ansicolor-enable.png "Enable AnsiColor")